getgrit/js/.grit/patterns/react_to_hooks.md

         // We have our type and our ref, so now create the statement
         $statements += `const $name = useRef<$inner_type>($value);`
       },
-      // If type is not defined, we can't use a type annotation and {
+      and {
         // Type can't be located, initialize `useRef` without a type
         $type <: .,